Adeep-Keelar-HPE/Kubernetes-Automation/docs/setup/vm_setup_steps.md

     version: 2
 ```

-* run sudo netplan apply.
+* run `sudo netplan apply`.
 Ignore warnings, but if there is an error, something is not correct.
 Check if indentation mistakes or incorrectly set values.

 * If everything is correct, you should be able to ping the static ip address from the Host to the Remote system or any other system to the VM on the same network.
 Also, you should be able to connect to the internet from the VM.